xXAlgoorXx/Projektarbeit1_doku/Recherche/Term_lookup.md

 **Knowledge distillation**: Transfering knowledge from a larger model to another smaller model

+**N-shot capability**[[explanaition](https://www.pinecone.io/learn/series/image-search/zero-shot-image-classification-clip/)]: Here we define N as the number of samples required to train a model to begin making predictions in a new domain or on a new task.

 **Zero-shot capability**: A learner(model) observers a sample from classes which were not observed during training

 **Cosine simularity**: Used to check, if 2 vectors point in the same direction.
 To do this, the cosine of the angel between the vectors must be calculated.